 Together, these two forms help the Office of Study Abroad ensure that students are meeting UTC requirements for study abroad.
 Course work is an integral part of studying abroad on most UTC programs.

 These forms directly impact a student's financial aid and help to ensure they stay on track for graduation and completing relevant degree requirements.

 It is also extremely important that students fully engage in the process of course selection/approval and understand the importance of how their classes come back to impact their UTC degree (not to mention the impact courses can have on financial aid).

 The CPAF and AAAF are two steps in the process of studying abroad, but without them being correctly completed (and submitted on time), a student may be in danger of taking courses they a) do not need and/or b) taking courses that jeopardize their financial aid eligibility.

 Should department heads or academic advisors have ANY questions about completion of these forms, please reach out to the Office of Study Abroad.

 We truly appreciate all of the assistance you provide to UTC students in helping to make their study abroad dreams a reality.

 UTC International Travel Policy:

-Faculty and staff are strongly advised and students are required to register their travel plans/destination with the Department of State.
+Faculty and staff are strongly advised to register their travel plans/destination with the Department of State (Smart Traveler Enrollment Program).
 In the event that issues affecting the safety of US citizens unexpectedly arise, the US Embassy needs up-to-date contact information for visitors in order to disseminate safety information, evacuation orders or other updated travel warnings.

 Please remember that UTC funds may not be used to sponsor travel to any destination where this is an active US Department of State Travel Warning without appropriate approval from the Provost or the Chancellor.